Surya1231/InterviewKit/README.md

 - Home (a forum where anyone can post anonymously) (Partially Completed)
 - Leaderboard (rank list of students of mnit fetched from codeforces , codechef etc.) (Codeforced Added)
 - Interview Corner (a one stop portal for all the interview related materials)
-- Companies (Authenticated view only , get to know companies visiting MNIT)
 - About (a quick info of our portal)

 ## Status